 Stone Creek, through leveraging our broker-dealer relationships, is consistently able to provide its clients very competitive margin loan rates.
 The ability to obtain low interest rates on margin loans can help put your investment assets to work with more borrowing flexibility.*

 **Rates are based on the fed funds index and will change when the federal reserve increases or decreases interest rates.
-Lower rates may be available with larger sized loans.
+Rates are as of September 2018.

 Margin loans are personal loans that borrow against the securities in your self-managed portfolio to get cash.
 Typically, margin loans are tied to a variable rate structure and offer more flexibility and more favorable rates than other borrowing sources.